 Once you’ve merged your Shoppers Optimum and PC Plus accounts through the website or app, your points will automatically be converted to PC Optimum.
 The good thing is, you won’t lose any value to your points.
 If you had $100 in Shoppers Optimum points, you’ll now have $100 in PC Optimum points.

 Earning points has become much easier.
-You’ll earn 15 PC Optimum points for every $1 spent at Shoppers Drug Mart / Pharmaprix and 10 PC Optimum points for every $1 spent where PC products are sold when using a PC Financial Mastercard.
-Without the Mastercard you only earn points on personalized offers on in-store promos.
-Keep in mind that if you have the PC Financial World Elite Mastercard, you can earn up to 3X the points.
+You’ll earn 15 PC Optimum points for every $1 spent at Shoppers Drug Mart / Pharmaprix and 10 PC Optimum points for every $1 spent where PC products are sold.
+You can also earn points on personalized offers and in-store promos.

 How to redeem PC Optimum points